This recipe for vegetarian quesadillas is a sponsored post by Lentils.org #GetPrepped

 - 1 tablespoon olive oil

-- 2 cups unsalted vegetable broth , divided
+- 2 cups low sodium vegetable broth, divided

-- 8 flour tortillas , about 7 inches in diametre
+- 8 flour tortillas, each about 7 inches in diameter

 Cheesy Lentil Quesadillas

-- In a skillet on medium heat add olive oil.
-Add onion and cook 2 minutes.
-Add garlic and cook an additional minute.
-Add pepper, corn, chili powder, cumin, coriander, half of the salt and half of the pepper.
-Stir to combine and cook 3 minutes.
-Remove from pan and lay to one side.
+- Add onion and cook, stirring often, 2 minutes.
+Stir in garlic and cook an additional minute.
+Add pepper, corn, chili powder, cumin, coriander, ¼ teaspoon salt and ¼ teaspoon of black pepper.
+Stir to combine and cook, stirring occasionally, 3 minutes.
+Transfer mixture to a plate and set aside.

-- To pan, add 1 3/4 cup of the broth, lentils, remaining salt and pepper and chipotle peppers (or smoked paprika).
-Cook on low simmer for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
+- To pan, add 1 ¾ cup of the broth, lentils, remaining ¼ teaspoon each of salt and black pepper and chipotle peppers (or smoked paprika).
+Bring to a simmer, stirring occasionally, for about 10 to 12 minutes until lentils are cooked and liquid has absorbed.
 Let cool 5 minutes.

-- Place lentils in food processor along with remaining 1/4 cup of broth and lime juice.
-Blend until combined and smooth.
-Mixture is thick, almost like 'refried beans'.
+- Place lentils into a mixing bowl, along with remaining ¼ cup of broth and lime juice.
+Mash until combined and you've reached your desired texture.
+Mixture is thick, almost like refried beans.

-- Remove mixture from processor and place in bowl.
-Add reserved bell pepper mixture and stir to combine.
+- Add reserved bell pepper mixture to the lentil mixture and stir to combine.

-- Let cool on baking sheet 5 to 10 minutes then cut each in half (makes 16 pieces in total, but quantity you yield may vary, depending on the size of your tortillas).
-Serve with sour cream, Greek yogurt, salsa, guacamole or hot sauce.
+- Let cool quesadillas cool for 5 minutes.
+Then cut each quesadilla in half (makes 16 pieces in total).
+Serve with sour cream, Greek yogurt, salsa, guacamole or hot sauce, if desired.
 Enjoy!